agilecrm/agile-telephony/README.md

-#Use your phone to make calls using AgileCRM#
+#Use phone to make calls using AgileCRM#

 #####Table of Contents
 [Introduction](#Introduction)